phkaeser/wlmaker/doc/RUN.md

 ## Option 3: Run as wayland session

+> [!NOTE] As of 2024-07-14, this appears to work only with Wayland-only display
+> managers. `gdm3` has been found to work, but `lightdm` did not.

 > [!IMPORTANT]
 > It is not recommended to run wlmaker as your main compositor.
 This approach
 > will not work if dependencies are not all operating correctly, and is hardest